Richard B. Mellon: Biography

+Philanthropy

 Mellon's philanthropic gifts were primarily church-oriented.
 In 1926 he established a $15 million pension fund for Presbyterian ministers.
 He and his wife, Jennie Taylor King, were the major donors to the Cathedral of Hope, the new home for the East Liberty Presbyterian Church, which they and their parents had attended.
 He died on December 1, 1933, before the new building was completed.
 The $13.3 million in taxes paid on his estate enabled the state to meet its payroll.